danielhelfand/lab-knative-serving/workshop/content/exercises/review-service-creation.md

   ++ RoutesReady            19m
 ```

-The output above shows that this `Service` was created with a `Route`, which is the
+The output above shows that a `Service` is created with a `Route`, which is the
 value of the `URL` property.
 You can confirm this `Route` was created with your `Service`
 by running the following command: